eusholli/ceshack2014/README.md

 Combine with other kits, available resources - no limits!!

 Welcome to the Internet of NOW! and good luck

+##Watch This Space!

+Coming soon...

+Coming online during the show is a door sensor that will detect height of people entering and take a photo.
+Also request a picture from the door sensor

+A bank of 10 Philips Hue lights that you can control through the same interfaces as above

 ## Onsite Support